-G. Meetings: The board shall meet at least quarterly and otherwise as needed to carry out the business of NCHE.
-Meetings may be called by the president or by four (4) voting board members who communicate their request to the secretary, and notice of such meetings to all board members is required at least one (1) week before the meeting.
+- Meetings: The board shall meet at least quarterly and otherwise as needed to carry out the business of NCHE.
+Meetings may be called by the president or by four (4) voting board members who send notice of such meetings at least one (1) week prior to all board members.
 The president shall moderate all meetings unless he/she is not present.
 In the absence of the president, the meeting will be moderated by the community relations director, the law and policy director or the media manager in that order.

-H. Quorum: A quorum shall be declared when at least fifty percent (50%) of voting board members are present, and adjournment of a meeting is affected if less than fifty percent (50%) of voting members are present after the meeting has been called to order.
+- Quorum: A quorum shall be declared when at least fifty percent (50%) of voting board members are present, and adjournment of a meeting is required if less than fifty percent (50%) of voting members are present after the meeting has been called to order.

-K. General business: A two-thirds (2/3) majority of those voting members present shall be required to pass motions of general business and policy and to elect committee members unless the there is a specific exception provided for in these bylaws.
+- General Business: A two-thirds (2/3) majority of those voting members present shall be required to pass motions of general business and policy and to elect committee members unless the there is a specific exception provided for in these bylaws.

 Article VII – Election of Officers

-A. Nominations of officers: Recommendations for consideration for elected offices shall be called for from the membership at least ninety (90) days prior to the beginning of the new board year.
-The nominations and elections committee shall review all qualified candidates and nominate at least one (1) NCHE member for each generally elected office and regional liaisons at least sixty (60) days prior to the new board year.
+- Nominations of officers: Recommendations for consideration for elected offices shall be called for from the membership at least ninety (90) days prior to the last day of the NCHE annual conference.
+The nominations and elections committee shall review all qualified candidates and nominate one (1) NCHE member for each generally elected office and each regional liaison position at least sixty (60) days prior to the new board year.
 No nomination shall be made by the committee without stated agreement by the nominee to serve in the office if elected and agreement of the nominee to uphold the bylaws of NCHE.

-B. Election of officers by balloting: If there is only one nominee for an office, that office will not be listed on the ballot and the election will be performed by the NCHE board.
+- Election of officers by balloting: If there is only one nominee for an office, that office will not be listed on the ballot and the election will be performed by the NCHE board.
 If all offices have only one nominee, a ballot will not be sent out.
+A two-thirds vote by the NCHE board shall elect nominees that have been presented for election.
 If there is more than one nominee for an office, the nominations and elections committee shall ensure that the applicable biographical sketches of the nominees and ballots are sent to all NCHE regular member families eligible to vote at least thirty (30) days prior to the new board year.
 To be counted as valid, ballots must be marked for no more than one (1) candidate per office and returned to the nominations and elections committee at least fifteen (15) days prior to the new board year.
 A majority of valid ballots elects a candidate.
 Results of the balloting shall be announced to NCHE members prior to new board year.

 Article VIII – Duties and Qualifications of Officers

-For general qualifications see Article VI. paragraph D.
+For general qualifications see Article VI. paragraph 4.

 Article IX – Regional Liaisons